-In addition to being a country of great importance, Greece is responsible for having world-famous foods such as Moussaka, Spanakopita, Feta Cheese, and Frappes.
+In addition to being a country of great importance, Greece cuisine is responsible for having world-famous foods such as Moussaka, Spanakopita, Feta Cheese, and Frappes.
 Greece is widely known for using its fresh ingredients to create some of the most tantalizing Greek dishes.
+In this article, I would like to share with you 25 Greek foods that should be eaten in Greece.
+Plus some famous Greek liquors that you should try!
+And who doesn’t want to know what Greeks eat for Easter or Christmas?

 Honestly, my belly couldn’t be happier with Greek food in it!

-Their food is not only something that is nutritious to your body, but also to your soul.
+Greek food is not only something that is nutritious to your body, but also to your soul.
 A Greek meal is supposed to have you taste not only the yummy flavors but also enjoy the traditional meal with friends and family.
-Now that I have been talking up a storm about Greek food you must eat in Greece, I think it’s time to learn some things about Greek cuisine, Greek recipes, and age-old Greece traditions.
+Now that I have been talking up a storm about this Greek food, you must visit Greece and you must eat this fresh food in Greece, I think it’s time to learn some things about Greek cuisine, Greek recipes, and age-old Greece traditions.

-Here are some of my favorites not to be missed when traveling through Greece:
+Here are some of my favorite Greek Cuisines not to be missed when traveling through Greece:

 1. Feta Cheese